MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/connect/error-messages-areshown-after-upgrade-sql-version.md

 ---
-title: Errors are shown after upgrading SQL version
+title: Connection errors occur in SQL Server after a program upgrade
-description: This article provides a workaround for the errors that you might see after upgrading the SQL Server version. ms.date: 03/06/2024
+description: This article provides a workaround for errors that you experience after you upgrade SQL Server. ms.date: 03/06/2024
 author: prmadhes-msft
 ms.author: prmadhes